 You’ve got to be in content marketing to win it, and 86% of B2C marketers are.
 If you’re not, your potential customers will just be forming a long queue to visit your competitors.

 The majority of other brands are actively sharing content.
 If you’re not doing the same, you can get left behind in the race.

 One of the great things about content marketing is that it can have a snowball effect – so you get exposure without doing (or spending) much.
-For example, if you produce evergreen content that is worth sharing, you’ll find that other influential websites will help you to get your message to a wider audience by linking back and sharing it on social media.
+For example, if you produce evergreen content that is worth sharing, you’ll find that other influential websites will help you to get your message to a broader audience by linking back and sharing it on social media.
 One of the biggest, most important ranking factors for a website, landing backlinks should be a top priority for 2022.

 Unlike an advertising campaign, content marketing is in it for the long-haul.
 As a case in point, here at Big Star Copywriting we still get loads of traffic from an article on our top 10 tips to become a successful copywriter published in The Guardian in 2013.

 17. You don’t have to have a big marketing team to do content marketing effectively

 Larger businesses will often have different roles within the marketing team to focus on content marketing and content creation.
 But that’s not your only option.

 If you or your team don’t have the time to invest in content marketing, you can outsource.
 Using a specialist copywriting agency (yes, like us) will probably cost less than you think.
 And copywriting experts can achieve much more in a limited time scale than you might be able to.